-- Meanwhile, heat 2 tablespoons dressing in a large skillet on medium heat.
-Add shrimp and cook for 3 to 5 minutes, or until shrimp turns pink, turning once.
-Use a slotted spoon to remove shrimp from the skillet.
-Cover the shrimp and keep them warm.
+- While the pasta is cooking, heat 2 tablespoons of balsamic dressing in a large skillet over medium-high heat.
+Add shrimp and cook for 3 to 5 minutes, turning once, until shrimp turns pink.
+Remove shrimp from the skillet to a bowl.
+Set aside.

-- Drain the pasta and add it to the skillet.
-Stir to coat pasta in the sauce.
-Stir in Parmesan cheese and shrimp.
+- Add the pasta to the skillet.
+Stir to coat the pasta in the sauce.
+Then, stir in the Parmesan cheese and shrimp.

 - Transfer to a serving bowl or portion into individual dinner bowls.
 Garnish with more Parmesan and parsley.